clrsims/2d-brownian-motion/README.md

 * Lower `walkers` and/or `hopsPerFrame` on mobile.
 * Prefer `strokeCap(ROUND)` to keep thin lines visually smooth.
 * If CPU bound, reduce `fps` or `pixelDensity()`.
-* Avoid huge canvases inside iframes; the sketch is full‑screen already.
+* Avoid huge canvases inside iframes; the sketch is full-screen already.

 ---